 The maximum number of elements found in a List Box control is limited by the available memory (theoretical maximum: 2 billion rows).
 Nevertheless, filling a List Box control with an important number of elements (more than 10 000) affects the performances

-To add an important number of elements into a List Box control, we recommend that you use a browsing List Box control (which means a list directly linked to a HFSQL data file).
+To add many elements to a List Box control, it is recommended to use a browsing List Box control (i.e., a list directly linked to an HFSQL data file).